Content table

 - With the corpus luteum dying out, your progesterone levels will begin to die down.

-- Your body prepares to shed your bulked-up uterine lining.
-(This is what comes out when you bleed during your menstrual period).
+- Your body prepares to shed your bulked-up uterine lining, and that’s what your body releases during your period.

 Clearly, there’s quite a bit that goes on during this phase of your menstrual cycle.
 So it’s only natural for you to wonder how long to expect this all to take.
 More answers on this next!